 Is a key component to the roof system.
 All flashing shall comply with the Michigan Residential Code for placement and usage.
-Fasteners or nails, shall be corrosion resistant and not less than 11 gage with 5/16 inch head.
+Fasteners or nails, shall be corrosion resistant and not less than II gage with 5/16 inch head.
 Keep in mind that each type of roofing material has a specific fastener that should be checked.
-Look at the roofing material manufacturing specifications for application instructions and fastener requirements.
+Look at the zontal.
+Refer to the Residential Building Code for specifics in your situation.